 The police officer asked the pair for their ID, where they both replied they didn’t have any ID on them at the time.
 During this interaction, the police officer searched Jane’s bag which contained a shoebox with shoes and a receipt for the purchase of those shoes.
 Alan tapped their pockets and showed their iPhone to the police officer.
 Alan protested the search of Jane’s bag and the police officer subsequently told them they were under arrest.

-The pair were under arrest for approximately 13 minutes and were subsequently given penalty notices for “cross when pedestrian lights not green”.
+The pair were under arrest for approximately 13 minutes and subsequently got penalty notices for “cross when pedestrian lights not green”.

 Plaintiffs sue NSW Police for false imprisonment, assault and battery, trespass to goods

-Jane and Alan commenced proceedings in the NSW District Court for false imprisonment, assault and battery for Alan, and false imprisonment, assault and trespass to goods for Jane.
+Jane and Alan commenced proceedings in the NSW District Court.
+Firstly, for false imprisonment, assault and battery for Alan.
+Secondly, false imprisonment, assault and trespass to goods for Jane.
 An Informal Settlement Conference was held with the representative of the State of NSW and negotiated a settlement deal for our clients, which awarded them compensation and covered the costs of their legal representation.

 O’Brien Criminal and Civil Solicitors are able to pursue your possible claim anywhere in Australia.
 Please don’t hesitate to contact us today on 02 9261 4281 or by email at